 Last year we partnered with three leading professional firms – Lucas Fettes, Tree Accountancy and Turner Parkinson – to offer a quality new advisory service for our readers, Prolific Advice.

-Experts from these partners are also publishing practical, case study-led advice on a range of issues that affect Prolific North’s readership.
+From today, experts from these partners will be publishing practical, case study-led advice on a range of issues that affect Prolific North’s readership.